Naoko Fujioka: Professional career

 She bounced back from defeat with a split decision (SD) win against Mariana Juárez in March 2015 before facing Hee Jung Yuh for the vacant WBO female bantamweight title.
 The bout took place on 19 October 2015 at the Korakuen Hall.
 Fujioka defeated Jung Yuh by UD, becoming a three-division world champion with two judges scoring the fight 100–90 and the third scoring it 99–91.
 Following a successful defence against Shindo Go in June 2016, she moved down two-divisions to challenge Jessica Chávez for her WBC female flyweight title on 1 October 2016 at Centro Regional de Deporte de Las Américas in Ecatepec de Morelos, Mexico.
 In a contest which saw Fujioka knocked down in the sixth round and a point deduction from Chavez in the tenth and final round for excessive holding, Fujioka suffered the second defeat of her career via UD, with the scorecards reading 94–93, 95–93 and 96–92.

 In her next fight she faced Isabel Millan, making her second attempt for the WBA female flyweight title which was left vacant by Kentikian.
 The bout took place on 13 March 2017 at the Korakuen Hall.
 Fujioka dropped Millan twice, first in the second round and again in the tenth and final round, prompting the referee to call off the fight 21 seconds into the round, awarding Fujioka a TKO victory.
 At the time of the stoppage, all three judges had her ahead, with scores of 89–81 twice and 88–82.
 With the win, she became Japan's first ever four-division world champion.
 She moved down in weight for her next fight, facing Yokasta Valle for the vacant WBO junior-flyweight title on 1 December 2017 at the Korakuen Hall.
 Fujioka defeated Valle via UD with scores of 99–91, 98–92, and 96–94 to become Japan's first ever five-division world champion.
 Moving back up to flyweight, she successfully defended her WBA title by UD against Irma Sánchez in September 2018 before retaining the title through a split draw (SD) against WBO female junior-flyweight champion Tenkai Tsunami in July 2019.

+In October 2025, Fujioka was named among the inductees for the 2026 International Women's Boxing Hall of Fame class.